davkk/masters-thesis/typst/main.typ

   ],
 ) <lst:corr-macro-cont>

 Each particle type shows a distinct reconstruction efficiency and contamination factor.
 In the case of kaons, secondary contamination remains negligible.
 For pions, contamination stays low but nonzero, as shown in @fig:eff-cont.
-Protons, on the other hand, exhibit a more significant contribution from secondary contamination, which correction calculations must account for.
+Protons, on the other hand, exhibit a more significant contribution from secondary contamination, which correction calculations must address.

 #figure(
   pdf("../data/eff_cont_1d.pdf", width: 100%),